From Meet-Cute To Engagement Shoot

 BY ANNA RUSSELL

-The Merrick School of Business even launched a new STEM-designated Master of Science in AI for Business program in the fall semester to be able to meet the growing demand for managers who can not only use AI technology but articulate its usefulness and understand its limitations.
+The Merrick School of Business even launched a new STEM-designated Master of Science in AI for Business program in the fall semester to meet the growing demand for managers who can not only use AI technology but articulate its usefulness and understand its limitations.

 (more…)